UNIJackS/AutonomousVehicleChallenge/README.md

 | Week 4 (PANIC): 23/5/2024|Fix any programming bugs but do not add any extra functionality|Jack Scrivener| 30/5/2024|...|
 | 23/5/2024|Fix any critical design descions but do not anything unnessecary|Vincent Wong| 30/5/2024|...|
 | 23/5/2024|Provide suppoort for programming and building|Abid Hossain| 30/5/2024|...|

-start date   task description	                                                              responsible team member	end date	outcome

-Week 1
-2/5/2024   Build the minimum viable product (MVP) of the robot.
-No fancy bells or whistles     Vincent Wong & Abid Hossain  9/5/2024

-2/5/2024   Program the gate opening and basic line following functions.
-Jack Scrivener           9/5/2024

-week 2
-9/5/2024   tune the line following using the MVP robot                                         Abid Hossain            16/5/2024

-9/5/2024   Make upgrades to the robot as neeed during testing                                  Vincent Wong            16/5/2024

-9/5/2024   Program the intersection and pole pushing functions                                 Jack Scrivener          16/5/2024

-week 3
-16/5/2024  tune the intersection and pole pushing functions                                    Abid Hossain            23/5/2024

-16/5/2024  Make any final upgrades to the robot as needed during testing                        Vincent Wong            23/5/2024

-16/5/2024  fix bugs in the intersection and pole pushing functions                             Jack Scrivener           23/5/2024

-week 4  (PANIC)
-23/5/2024  fix any programming bugs but do not add any extra functionality                     Jack Scrivener           30/5/2024

-23/5/2024  fix any critical design descions but do not anything unnessecary                     Vincent Wong           30/5/2024

-23/5/2024  Provide suppoort for programming and building                                        Abid Hossain           30/5/2024

---------Testing line following--------
-kp values testing
-0.5 worked but excesive reversing due to too low
-0.53 worked but still can go higher
-0.55 worked well everywhere but the final big turn
-0.6 is too far was ossliationg /over turning at some corners 0.58 worked best

-found that the intergtil and derivative where not needed (works so why change)

-the camera postion affected this alot as well so i took a photo of the positon that worked best